 Figure 7.3 Client Assignment to Server (OLAP Servers)

-The parent receives a client request, applies it to its load-balancing algorithm, and redirects the client to connect to a specific peer.
+- 1 The parent receives a client request, applies it to its load-balancing algorithm, and redirects the client to connect to a specific peer. - 2 The client connects to that peer server.